 If the software to protect our information is already available, what’s stopping everyone from using it to protect themselves?
 It’s not licence costs.
 What then?
 I’d say two things, (i) education on the risks of information loss and (ii) the convenience of using the tooling.

 Education on the first front is progressing.
 Think how far we have come.
-News of major information loss by large organisations keeps hitting the headlines and the public are becoming more aware of how large organisations sell or otherwise monetise the information they collect on us and there are often stories in the mainstream press on identity theft and the availability of stolen identities on the dark-net.
+News of major information loss by large organisations keeps hitting the headlines and the public are becoming more aware of how large organisations sell or otherwise monetise the information they collect on us and there are often stories in the mainstream press on identity theft and the availability of stolen identities on the darknet.
 What of the second front?

 Take for instance the history of the HTTPS (HTTP over SSL or TLS) protocol, the encrypted form of HTTP.
 This was initially developed to facilitate financial transactions online but there is increasingly encouragement to have all websites use HTTPS instead of HTTP and browsers to automatically use the encrypted form.
 When websites automatically switch to HTTPS there is no inconvenience to the end user other than perhaps seeing the change in the URL window of the browser.
-Once HTTPS is adopted, that session is protected from eavesdropping and tampering.
+Once HTTP is adopted, that session is protected from eavesdropping and tampering.
 Surveillance will know that communication is taking place but not the content of the communication, only its size and time.
 Other than that there should be no information loss.

 Encryption and Passwords

 Passwords on the other hand are a known weakness and everything should be done to improve the quality of the passwords and their use.
 Essentially, if possible, avoid using passwords by adopting other authentication schemes instead.
 Some schemes now permit authentication by private key rather than a password.
 When passwords are used, always have a unique, very long passwords for every account.
-Password managers are the only way I know to achieve this and their encrypted databases can also be used to encrypt, and therefore keep private, other information as well as the passwords, such as private keys.
+Password managers are the only way I know to achieve this and they can also be used to encrypt, and therefore keep private, other information as well as the passwords, such as private keys.